cmsca/datascience_public/lessons/intro_to_sql.md

 - [ ] Clauses

-    When writing clauses always have the where clause then the and clause then the or clause.
+    When writing clauses always have the `WHERE` clause first, then the `AND` clause, then the `OR` clause.
     ```SQL
     LIKE '% %' -- Finds similar keywords
     ```